kdz/ebohub/D_Q1.md

   - 2-way SMS-based interaction with members of the public: `#help` (responds with menu of options), `#info` (provides disease, symptom, and care information), `loc` and `name` (updates the database with new patient info), and `i’m sick` (updates patient as a suspect in database).
   - 2-way SMS-based interaction with health-care workers: `#loc` (updates health-care worker’s location), `todo` (provides worker with assigned list of suspect, infected, and contact cases for worker’s location), `update` case (updates patient status for a given case), `contact` (updates contact-tracing information for an infected case), `i’m sick` (marks health-care worker as a suspect), and `#help` (provides menu of options).
-  - Map of cases including suspects, infections, and exposures (people who may have been exposed and should be tracked).
+  - Outbreak map with suspects, infections, and exposures (people who may have been exposed and should be tracked).
   - Voice and IVR interaction for the public (currently just a placeholder message).
   - Initial SMS-blast capability to send SMS messages to a selected set of workers or the public.
   - Initial login and access controls for the web-based interface (disabled for demo purposes).